 Although the broad aspects of how this happens are now clear, the fine details are not.
 A 2018 paper in Nature Astronomy drew attention to one particular aspect - the relationship between the mass of star-forming clouds of dust and gas and the eventual mass of the star itself.

-See : The unexpectedly large proportion of high-mass star-forming cores in a Galactic mini-starburst Nature Astronomy, volume 2, pages 478–482 (2018)
+Source : The unexpectedly large proportion of high-mass star-forming cores in a Galactic mini-starburst Nature Astronomy, volume 2, pages 478–482 (2018)

 Professor Chris Lintott (BBC) “We've known the basics for a long while, but the details are still very obscure.
 We don't understand them.”

 Karl Jacobs (DLR) “That is absolutely right.
 So that is what we are looking for - and finding new things every day.”

 Source : Sky at Night, 9th Dec.
 2018

 Ideas for new topics, and suggested additions / corrections for old ones, are always welcome.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !

 Or, if you'd like to become a regular contributor . . . request a login password.
 Registered users can edit the entire content of the site, and also create new pages.

 ( The 'Notes for contributors' section in the main menu has further information and guidelines etc.)